 I took a walk to my dentist last Thursday.

-My dentist is over on Powell and Sutter Street.
+My dentist is on Powell and Sutter Street.

-My Walk to the dentist takes about thirty minutes.
+My Walk to the dentist along Market Street takes about

 Below is 62 seconds of that walk,.